livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

   - Explicitly checkpoints an account bonding state in the `BondingVotes` contract.
 This can be used to fix the checkpointed state of any account that may have diverged unexpectedly.
   - It can also be used on the initial deploy of these new contracts, to initialize the previously uncheckpointed state on the `BondingVotes` contract.
 Initializing your checkpoint can be seen as registering to vote.
   - After it runs, `BondingVotes.getVotes(_account)` should be initialized and match the current state of the account.
+  - Notice that a delegator is only fully checkpointed once their transcoder (delegate) also is.
+When calling this function to initialize state, one must make sure to checkpoint a delegator's transcoder as well.

 ## BondingVotes